-Nargess Tavassolian, Iran: journalist and legal analyst who has worked for several NGO’s in Iran who is currently an anchor at Iran International News TV, providing policy and analysis on gender equality issues and human rights violations.
+Nargess Tavassolian, Iran: journalist and legal analyst who has worked for several NGO’s in Iran who is currently working as journalist r at Iran International News TV, providing policy and analysis on gender equality issues and human rights violations.
 Daughter of Nobel Peace Prize laureate Shirin Ebadi.

 Asma Khalifa, Libya: activist and researcher working on civil society and human rights, women’s rights and youth empowerment, co-founder of the think tank Tamazight Women Movement.

 Afaf Jabiri, Jordan: senior lecturer at the School of Social Sciences in the University of East London and author of the book ‘Gendered Politics and Law in Jordan: Guardianship over Women’.
 Afaf has more than 20 years of experience in advocating for gender equality, law, and policy reform in the Middle East.